Tadiam/JobPosts/README.md

 Given recent tech layoffs, many high-skilled workers are looking for more suggestions of the jobs they are qualified for.
 We took scrapings of jobs in several roles: businessanalyst, consultant, dataengineer, datascience, financialanalyst, healthcaremanagement, ITroles, marketing, productmanager, qualityassurance, and software developer, to use as data for recommendations for our user.
 In our results, we found that many descriptions do match the role you would expect, but that a given input returns a significant amount of description outside a user input's intended job title description.
 As our system returns job postings ranked in terms of relevance, the user can scroll through a smaller, pointed amount of recommendations for listings that are similar to their previous job experiences, as well as ones that match their interests.
 Our system also allows users to easily modify descriptions, in case they want to look for new jobs that focus on certain skills more than others to get more suggestions.

+We used an object-oriented approach to package our data: for example, our Job_Model class that stores the model's data and relevant functionality, and our Evaluate class in utils is used for evaluation with several functions corresponding to different metrics.
 Our model takes set of qualifications, salary expectations, and other job search criteria to recommend candidates with jobs that better their search criteria and resume, which they wouldn't find searching only for job titles that they think they're prepared for.

 # Running Our Model